grafana/mimir/docs/sources/operating-grafana-mimir/configure-shuffle-sharding.md

 The current shuffle sharding implementation in Grafana Mimir has a limitation that prevents you from safely decreasing the tenant shard size if the ingesters’ shuffle sharding is enabled on the read path.

-The problem is that if a tenant’s subring decreases in size, there is currently no way for the queriers and rulers to know how big the tenant subring was previously, and hence they will potentially miss an ingester with data for that tenant.
+The problem is that if a tenant’s shard decreases in size, there is currently no way for the queriers and rulers to know how big the tenant shard was previously, and hence they will potentially miss an ingester with data for that tenant.
 In other words, the lookback mechanism, used to select the ingesters which may have received series since 'now - lookback period', doesn't work correctly if the tenant shard size is decreased.

 This is not supported because deemed to be an infrequent operation, but a workaround still exists: